-Everyday heroes inspire action in a moving, illustrated exhibition design.
+Everyday heroes inspire action in a moving and illustrated experience.

 The Sisters of Charity Heritage Centre mixes beautiful collection items with contemporary multimedia design to celebrate the work of an order whose ongoing vows are built around service to their community.

-Part-museum exhibition design, part-graphic novel, a series of large-scale screens present ten characters in our ‘choose your own adventure’ interactive.
+A series of large-scale digital screens present ten characters in a ‘choose your own adventure’ interactive.
 Actors are set against beautifully illustrated backgrounds, which animate as visitors choose each story path.
 Following on-screen prompts, visitors help their characters navigate a series of decisions.

 Our team collaborated with curator Jennifer Forest to script and film actors, and supervised design of the illustrated backgrounds.
 Our design and production of multimedia included interactive iPad kiosks that interpret exhibition displays, a 200-year interactive timeline, ten large-format interactive graphic novels, and four intricate soundscapes.